MyPureCloud/user-provisioning-scripts-js/docs/module1_authentication.md

 # Overview

-This module will cover how to authenticate the user-provisioning script with Genesys Cloud using the JavaScript API.
+This module will cover how to authenticate the user-provisioning script with Genesys Cloud using the Genesys Cloud JavaScript API.
+[1]

-In terms of the overall architecture, the diagram below will show the specific spot in the process we will be working in for this module:
+In terms of the overall architecture, the diagram below will show the specific place in the user provisioning process we will be working in for this module:

 ![User Provisioning Module 1 diagram]("resources/images/user_provisioning_auth_module1.png")

 ## Authenticating with the Genesys Cloud

-Genesys Cloud uses the OAuth2 2.0 specification [1] to handle all authentication requests coming from a third-party applications or services.
-For the user provisioning script, we will be using an OAuth 2.0 client (credential grant).
-The OAuth credential grant is the appropriate form of authentication to use when using an application, script or service needs to communicate with Genesys Cloud.
-The diagram below illustrates how an OAuth 2.0 client credential grant occurs within Genesys Cloud.
+Genesys Cloud uses the OAuth2 2.0 specification [2] to handle all authentication requests coming from a third-party application or services.
+For the user provisioning script, we will be using an OAuth 2.0 client credential grant.
+The OAuth 2.0 credential grant is the appropriate form of authentication to use when using an application, script or service needs to communicate with Genesys Cloud as non-user.
+Typically credential grants are used when building integrations from a third-party application or service to Genesys Cloud.
+The diagram below illustrates how an OAuth 2.0 client credential grant occurs between a service and Genesys Cloud.

 ![User Provisioning Module 1 diagram]("resources/images/user_provisioning_outh_client_credential_grant_module.png")

-You can see that using an OAuth credential grant requires 5 steps:
+You can see from the diagram above, that using an OAuth 2.0 credential grant requires 5 steps:

-1. With an OAuth 2.0 client credential grant, a Genesys Cloud administrato sets up an OAuth client in Genesys Cloud and then provides the developers script/service with the client id and client secret that is created at the time the OAuth client was configured.
+1. With an OAuth 2.0 client credential grant, a Genesys Cloud administrator sets up an OAuth client in Genesys Cloud and provides the developer's script/service with the client id and client secret that is created at the time the OAuth client was configured.
 The configuring of the OAuth Client for an application or service is a one-time setup.

 2. The developer then configures the script (in our case the user-provisioning script), to have access to the client id and client secret.
-These values are usually accessed by the script via configuration file, environment variables or a secrets repository.
+These values are usually accessed by the service via a configuration file, environment variables or a secrets repository.

-3. When the script (or service), needs to authenticate they present this client id and client secret to Genesys Cloud's OAuth service and if these two items are valid, Genesys Cloud will return an OAuth token that can then be presented with each request made to Genesys Cloud.
+3. When the service, needs to authenticate they present this client id and client secret to Genesys Cloud's OAuth service and if these two items are valid, Genesys Cloud will return an OAuth token that can then be presented with each request made to Genesys Cloud.

 **Note: Asking for a token does not happen with every call to Genesys Cloud**